German Language course at Indian Institute of Foreign languages….!!!!!

 German course A1

-If you want to start learning German language course, the first thing you need to do is figure out which level is right for you.
+If you want to start learning the German language course, the first thing you need to do is figure out which level is right for you.
 The Common European Framework of Reference for Languages (CEFR) has six levels, with A1 being the lowest and C2 being the highest.

 If your goal is to be able to communicate basic needs in German, then A1 is the level for you.
 At this level, you will learn how to introduce yourself, talk about your family and friends, and discuss everyday activities.
 You will also begin to develop basic reading and writing skills.

 While A1 may be the starting point for your German journey, it is by no means easy.
 It will take hard work and dedication to reach this level.
-But once you do, you will have laid a strong foundation for continued success in your language learning endeavors!
+But once you do, you will have laid a strong foundation for continued success in your language-learning endeavors!

 German A1 Course Content